havelhakimi/HTLA/README.md

 `python train.py --name='ckp_bert' --batch 10 --data='wos' --graph 0` </br> </br>
 Some Important arguments: </br>
 - `--name` name of directory in which your model will be saved.
 For e.g. the above model will be saved in `./HTLA/data/wos/ckp_bert`
-- `--data` name of directory which contains your data and related files
+- `--data` name of dataset directory which contains your data and related files
 - `--graph` whether to use graph encoder
 ###  For HTLA (does Hierarchical Text Classification)
 `python3 train.py --name='ckp_htla' --batch 10 --data='wos' --graph 1 --graph_type='GCN' --trpmg 1 --mg_list 0.1 0.2` </br>